Petropedetes euskircheni

+Map of Cameroon where Petropedetes euskircheni are found.

 Petropedetes euskircheni is a species of African torrent frog found in Cameroon.

 Description

 It is a marbled brown frog.
 They have a thin white band between the eyes.
 The underside is white.

 Distribution and ecology

 Petropedetes euskircheni is only found in two confirmed places: Mt.
 Kupe and Mt.
 Nlonako.
 The two localities have some but little genetic variation but can not be distinguished by their colors or morphometrics.
 The elevations they have been found in are 910–1652 m.
 They can be found in rapid-flowing streams and on steep rocks.
 They can also be found sitting on the nearby vegetation in a height of 20–180 cm.

 Etymology

 The name "euskircheni" is a patronym of Oliver Euskirchen.